elastic/ecctl/CONTRIBUTING.md

 To contribute a patch, make sure you follow this workflow:

 1. Fork repository
+2. Enable GitHub actions to run in your fork
-2. Create topic branch
+3. Create topic branch
-3. Commit patches
+4. Commit patches

 ### Commit Messages